Features

 Hosting limitations refer mainly to server bitrate which is related to physical server capacity, constraints related to connection and also processing resource bottlenecks.
 Capacity in number of simultaneous users depends on bitrate configured per stream and total hosting bitrate capacity: Divide total hosting bitrate capacity by bitrate used per stream and obtain number of simultaneous streams that can be handled by host.

 The Active Viewers (~600kbps) number listed for plans is an estimation of viewers capacity based on available plan streaming bitrate.
 Higher stream quality/bitrate will require more server bitrate and result in lower capacity.
 In example 1.2Mbps streams will require 120Mbps for 100 viewers.
-See recommended H264 bitrate based on resolution.

 These plans use streaming servers with up to 1000Mbps connection (10x compared to regular web hosting servers that have 100Mbps).